ZerpRedgrave/StringHC/README.md

 - StrIns() -> Inserting Char in Specific Index inside in Str
 - StrRep() -> Replace Single Identical Char Only then Return Str
 - StrRepAll() -> Replace Single Identical Char Only then Return Token with Str Contain

+# Contribution and Request
+You can contribute and Request anytime as long i have a spare time to work on.
+Additionally, If you have a problem regardling about the Library please report it immediately.